Jehan26/Movie-Review-and-Recommendation-Engine/README.md

-# Movie-Review-and-Recommendation-Engine# 🎬 Movie Review & Recommendation Engine
+🎬 Movie Review & Recommendation Engine

 ## 📌 Overview
 A PostgreSQL-based engine to store, manage, and analyze movie ratings and user reviews.